KalminX/vik/README.md

-# ✏️ MyTextEdit — A Minimalist Terminal Text Editor
+# ✏️ vik — A Minimalist Terminal Text Editor

-**MyTextEdit** is a lightweight, terminal-based text editor written in C, inspired by the [kilo text editor](https://viewsourcecode.org/snaptoken/kilo/).
+**vik** is a lightweight, terminal-based text editor written in C, inspired by the [kilo text editor](https://viewsourcecode.org/snaptoken/kilo/).
 It’s a great learning project that explores low-level terminal handling, raw input processing, and text manipulation — all without relying on external libraries.

 ---